qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 In Main properties you can:

-* Change the title of the legend.
+* change the title of the legend;
-* Set the title alignment to Left, Center or Right.
+* set the title alignment to Left, Center or Right;
-* You can choose which :guilabel:`Map` item the current legend will refer to in the select list.
+* choose which :guilabel:`Map` item the current legend will refer to in the select list;
-* You can wrap the text of the legend title on a given character.
+* wrap the text of the legend title on a given character;
+* use |checkbox| :guilabel:`Resize to fit contents` to control whether or not a legend should be automatically resized to fit its contents.
+If unchecked, then the legend will never resize and instead just stick to whatever size the user has set.
+Any content which doesn't fit the size is cropped out.

 Legend items
 ------------